bcgov/devhub-app-web/docs/registry.md

 ## High Level Overview For Contributing to the Devhub

-There is essentially three steps to get content into the Devhub.
+There is essentially two steps to get content into the Devhub.

 1. Modify or add to the __`JSON` configuration files__ found within `app-web/registry` via a Github Pull Request
-2. Ensure the markdown files your are pointing too from within the `JSON` configuration files are ready for the __Devhub__
+2. Ensure the markdown files your are pointing to from within the `JSON` configuration files are ready for the __Devhub__

 ## Modifying or Adding to the `JSON` configuration files (the registry)